Agnes Wold

-Agnes Wold, born January 7, 1955, is a professor of clinical bacteriology specializing in the normal flora of the body, at the Sahlgrenska Academy at the University of Gothenburg, Gothenburg, Sweden.
+Agnes Wold (born 7 January 1955) is a professor of clinical bacteriology specializing in the normal flora of the body, at the Sahlgrenska Academy at the University of Gothenburg, Gothenburg, Sweden.
 She is a nationally known commentator on television, radio and in newspapers on issues related to infectious disease and women in science.

 Education and research

 Wold completed her medical degree in 1989 at the University of Gothenburg.
 Wold specializes in the normal bacterial flora of the intestines, and their interaction with the immune system.
 Together with her group of scientists she focuses studies on how allergies and inflammatory bowel disease may be dependent on an altered gut-flora.
 She has studied allergy development in children of farmers for many years and suggested their low rates of allergy may be explained by the hygiene hypothesis of allergy development.

 In January 2014, media called attention to Wold's development of a promising general vaccine against allergies, consisting of a bacterial protein working as an antigen stimulating the immune system.